-Course Outcomes: On successful completion of the course, the students will be able to:
+Course Outcomes: On successful completion of the course, the students will be able to: a) Compare various retail formats and technological advancements for setting up appropriate retail

-- a) Compare various retail formats and technological advancements for setting up appropriate retail business. - b) Identify the competitive strategies for retail business decisions. - c) Examine the site location and operational efficiency for marketing decisions. - d) Analyse the effectiveness of merchandising and pricing strategies. - e) Assess store layout and planogram for retail business.
+- c) Examine the site location and operational efficiency for marketing decisions. - d) Analyse the effectiveness of merchandising and pricing strategies. - e) Assess store layout and planogram for retail business.